rrichajalota/Interpreting-CNN-BiLSTM/README.md

 Since Captum doesn't support LRP, a CNN classifier was trained in Keras and using, the [iNNvestigate](https://github.com/albermax/innvestigate) framework, a CNN model trained for different number of epochs was analyzed.

 Note:
 All the Jupyter notebooks can be run independently on Google collab.
-For my experiments, I used Google Collab and hence, the libaries that are not installed on the collab server will be download on the running the notebook there.
+For my experiments, I used Google Collab and hence, the libraries that are not installed on the collab server will be download on the running the notebook there.